 Notes: Harebell could be considered indigenous to the Garden.
 Eloise Butler first introduced the plant in Sept.
 1908 with plants she sourced in the area of Minnehaha Park, Minneapolis.
 She planted more in 1912, '13, '17 and '19 but on July 31, 1915 she discovered it growing along the east brookside.
-Martha Crone planted it in 1933 and seeds in 1944 and 130 plants in 1945.
+Martha Crone planted it in 1933 and seeds in 1944 and 130 plants in 1945; more plants in 1946, '47, and '48.
 It has been noted on most of the Garden census reports but was not listed on the 1986 census, reappearing on the 2009 census.
 Harebell is widespread in North America, being found in all of Canada and most of lower 48 states except those near the SE Gulf Coast.
 Within Minnesota it is known from most counties in the northern half of the state and a few in the SE, mostly absent in the drier SW counties.

 Harebell is one of 3 species of Campanula native to Minnesota.
 The other two are C. aparinoides, Marsh Bellflower, and C. americana, the Tall Bellflower.
-Two others found in the state are introductions: C. cervicaria, Bristly bluebells; and C. rapunculoides, European Bellflower.
-The other bellflower found in the Garden, Clustered Bellflower, Campanula glomerata L., is an import and not found in Minnesota outside of gardens.
+Two others found in the state are introductions: C. cervicaria, Bristly Bellflower; and C. rapunculoides, European Bellflower.

 Lewis & Clark encountered C. rotundifolia on their outbound journey up the Missouri River in present day Montana.
 They noted finding in on July 18 1805 and recorded a description.
 (Ref. #3b).